ilyanaanderson/stanford-ribonanza-rna-folding-submission/README.md

 for training
 and for validation data separately.

+The overall idea was to pre-process the training (and validation) data with maximum extraction of
+information: all data-related calculations should be done during this step.
+The resulting dataframe is saved into storage.
+During training, this dataframe is read from the storage and all columns that are unnecessary for a specific experiment are dropped.
+This setup allows a great flexibility in designing experiments.
+Ideally, the test data should be processed in a similar way, but I did not have enough time.

 *Step 1:* The script processes training data and saves it as a parquet file.
 However, after this step the data is not ready to use.
 This is only an "intermediate" step in data processing.
 In this step, I create one dataframe